 LONDON, July 11 The dollar slid on Thursday

-indicated the U.S. central bank may not wind down its asset
+indicated the central bank may not wind down its asset purchase

-dollar all rose, although traders and strategists said markets
+traders and strategists said markets had perhaps over-reacted.

-had perhaps over-reacted and gains against the dollar would be
+Gains against the dollar would be fleeting, they said, with

-as they expect the U.S. currency to resume its uptrend.
+levels as most still expect it to resume its uptrend.

 Bernanke said the Fed would continue to pursue an

-accommodative monetary policy as inflation remained low and the
+accommodative monetary policy due to low inflation and weakness

-labour market.
-Fed minutes, however, showed that half of the
+in the labour market.
+Still, Fed minutes showed that half of the

 bank's policymakers think the stimulus programme should stop by